Dregu/hyprgollum/README.md

 - By default it just creates a single column with all windows split evenly, great for portrait monitors.
 - The **grid** logic with >1 columns can roughly mimic **master** or **hyprNStack** layouts, prioritizing space for the **top** window until the ideal grid is too full, after which it will also be split automatically **once**.
-- The **order** logic can be used to for a more traditional left-to-right filling if **grid** is too confusing, or it can be used to make something even more confusing.
+- The **order** logic can be used to for a more traditional left-to-right window order, **center master** or something even more confusing.

 https://github.com/user-attachments/assets/f3e780ff-6ced-4fa9-a88b-df363df469a7